Nanny Tax changes for 2020

-In 2019, paying employment taxes becomes required by law once a babysitter, nanny, or other household employee earns $2,100 in a calendar year.
-Along with other nanny tax changes for 2020, this amount increases to $2,200.
+In 2020, paying employment taxes becomes required by law once a babysitter, nanny, or other household employee earns $2,200 in a calendar year.
+This is up from $2,100 in 2019.

-Also, federal income tax brackets and deductions amounts have changed.
+Federal income tax brackets have also changed.
 The 7 possible rates remain the same, but the amount of income to reach each higher rate has increased, resulting in less income taxes to be withheld for those on the cusp of a bracket.

 What hasn’t changed:

 - The rates of Medicare and Social Security taxes remain unchanged from last year.

 - It is still tax evasion to avoid responsibilities if you do meet the requirements to be considered a household employer.

 Download our handy app from the Google Play store for Android devices or the App Store for iOS devices to automatically calculate taxes and withholdings, track time, create & email pay statements and guide you through your tax responsibilities.